pdh11/cotton/cotton-usb-host/README.md

 which allow your code to identify relevant devices either by class code (for generic class drivers such as mass-storage or HID) or by VID and PID (for device-specific drivers).

+The cotton-usb-host-msc crate includes example usage of bulk endpoints;
+the cotton-usb-host-hid crate uses an interrupt endpoint.
+(Isochronous endpoints are not currently supported.)

 ## Writing drivers for alternative host controllers